Length orthospectrum of convex bodies on flat tori: Introduction

 \section{Introduction}

 Motivated by recent developments on analytical and spectral properties of geodesic flows on negatively curved manifolds, we study in this article related questions in the opposite setting of a completely integrable system.
 Such an analysis is now known to have several types of applications ranging from the study of correlation functions to counting problems and equidistribution properties.
 Before discussing analytical and spectral properties of the geodesic flow on the torus (see Section~\ref{s:mainresult}), we thus start by presenting one of their applications in the context of convex geometry.

-Let $K_1$ and $K_2$ be two strictly convex and compact subsets of $\IR^d$ ($d\geq 2$) with smooth boundaries $\partial K_1$ and $\partial K_2$.
-All along this article, by strictly convex, we mean that the boundary of the convex set $K_i$ has all its sectional curvatures \emph{positive} and we adopt the convention that, if $K$ is reduced to a point, then it is strictly convex with smooth boundary.
-By a classical Theorem of Hadamard~\cite{Hadamard1897} and Sacksteder~\cite{Sacksteder60}, if $S$ is a smooth, compact, connected, orientable hypersurface embedded in $\IR^d$ and if $S$ has all its sectional curvatures \emph{nonnegative}, then it is the boundary of a convex body -- see also~\cite{DoCarmoLima69}.
+All along the article, we use the following slightly abusive terminology. \begin{def1} We say that $K \subset \R^d$ is a strictly convex compact set if \begin{itemize} \item either $K$ is a strictly convex compact set with nonempty interior and smooth boundary $\partial K= K \setminus \Int(K)$ having all its sectional curvatures \emph{positive}; \item or $K$ is a point. \end{itemize} \end{def1} By a classical Theorem of Hadamard~\cite{Hadamard1897} and Sacksteder~\cite{Sacksteder60}, if $S$ is a smooth, compact, connected, orientable hypersurface embedded in $\IR^d$ and if $S$ has all its sectional curvatures \emph{nonnegative}, then it is the boundary of a convex body -- see also~\cite{DoCarmoLima69}.